Safee-ullah1/cursor-rich-presence/ADDING_LANGUAGE.md

 # Adding a Programming Language

-Adding a Programming Language to the extension is easy, you can either add it to the repository OR define it in `vscord.additionalFileMapping`.
+Adding a Programming Language to the extension is easy, you can either add it to the repository OR define it in `cursorcord.additionalFileMapping`.

-To make the language appear you need to add it extension to the language data json or `vscord.additionalFileMapping`, then to make icon appear you need to add it to [assets/icons/](/assets/icons/).
+To make the language appear you need to add it extension to the language data json or `cursorcord.additionalFileMapping`, then to make icon appear you need to add it to [assets/icons/](/assets/icons/).

 Data for Programming Language will be located in [src/data/languages.json](/src/data/languages.json) Icon for Programming Language will be located in [assets/icons/](/assets/icons/)